Coincident SZ and $\gamma$-ray signals from cluster virial shocks: Method

 We generate the radially binned profile of the Comptonization parameter in each cluster, as a vector $\bm{y}$, following the standard SZ analysis protocol \citep{PlanckInt5_2013, HurierEtAl13, PlanckXXII16, GhirardiniEtAl17}, as described in {\SZA}.
-The Comptonization parameter for each pointing is defined as
+The Comptonization parameter for each line of sight $l$ is defined as

 giving the dimensionless line-of-sight integral of the electron pressure $P$.
-Here, $\sigma_T$ is the Thompson cross section, $m_e$ is the electron mass, and $c$ is the speed of light.
+Here, $\sigma_T$ is the Thomson cross section, $m_e$ is the electron mass, and $c$ is the speed of light.

 We construct an SZ map for each cluster, with a $7\arcmin$ FWHM angular resolution, using the Modified Internal Linear Combination Algorithm \citep[MILCA;][]{HurierEtAl13}.
 Each map is azimuthally averaged and binned onto concentric annuli of $2\arcmin$ thickness.
 The resulting profiles are shown for Coma in Figure \ref{fig:ComaFit1}, for A2319 in Figure \ref{fig:A2319Fit1}, and for A2142 in Figure \ref{fig:A2142Fit1}.
 The local background offset $y_b$ is assumed uniform in each cluster, and treated as a free parameter; the figure ordinates are offset for presentation purposes.